rajnasit-dev/LandingPage/README.md

 ✅ Background video in the hero section
 ✅ Clean and modern layout using Flexbox & Grid
 ✅ Interactive navigation bar
-✅ About, Features, Testimonials, and Call-to-Action sections ✅ Footer with useful links and social media handles
+✅ Smooth scrolling and animations using Lenis and GSAP ✅ About, Features, Testimonials, and Call-to-Action sections ✅ Footer with useful links and social media handles